yeehaa123/more_problems/framing.markdown

 + Yeehaa: *"Technology is selling itself as a window, whereas it actually functions like a door"*

-## Heidegger - World Picture / Grid
+## Heidegger - World Picture

-+ Framing Device
++ Grid as Framing Device